rendered-obsolete/rendered-obsolete.github.io/_drafts/2020/matrix_voice.md

 At this point the LEDs should be running wild.
 The Matrix Voice should also be connected to your wifi.
 You can either check the connected device list on your AP/router, or you can try pinging `MVESP.local` (the hostname specified in `platformio.ini`).

-You should also be able to push an OTA update when the Matrix Voice is not connected to the pi:
+You should also be able to push an [over-the-air (OTA)](https://en.wikipedia.org/wiki/Over-the-air_programming) update to the Matrix Voice even when it is not connected to the Pi:

 1. Turn off the pi: `sudo shutdown`
-1. Disconnect Matrix Voice from pi
+1. Disconnect Matrix Voice from Pi
 1. Connect power to Matrix Voice's micro USB
-    - After about 2 seconds the LEDs should restart
+    - After ~2 seconds the LEDs should restart
 1. On PC:
 ```sh
 cd esp32-platformio/